Stockard Channing: Personal life

 Channing has been married and divorced four times; she has no children.
 She married Walter Channing Jr. in 1963 and kept the amalgamated name "Stockard Channing" after they divorced in 1967.
 Her second husband was Paul Schmidt, a professor of Slavic languages (1970–1976), and her third was writer-producer David Debin (1976–1980).
 Her fourth husband was businessman David Rawle (1980–1988).
-Channing was in a long-term relationship with cinematographer Daniel Gillham from 1990 until his death in 2014.
+Channing was in a relationship with cinematographer Daniel Gillham from 1990 until his death in 2014.
 They met on the set of A Time of Destiny.

-In 2019, Channing was residing in London.
+In 2019, Channing resided in London.